han8129/SQA-Tut8-Act1/README.md

 Immediately change the default config in the `src/main/resources/application.properties` file, specifically the MySql configuration to suit you MySQL database and user

+A mail server also need to be installed, [Maildev](https://maildev.github.io/maildev/) is recommended